Azure/open-service-broker-azure/docs/modules/mysql.md

 ##### Provision

 Provisions an Azure Database for MySQL DBMS instance containing no databases.
-Databases can be created through subsequent provision requests using the `azure-mysql-database-only` service.
+Databases can be created through subsequent provision requests using the `azure-mysql-database` service.

 ###### Provisioning Parameters